-

 Spring 2012 Assignment 4 - Instructor Solution

-by Dr. Ron Eaglin 11 years, 3 months ago
+Page history last edited by Dr. Ron Eaglin 12 years, 1 month ago

 1. Using the database design given below, create the database RegistrationSystem and create the tables as listed below.
 Be sure to also create the primary and foreign keys as noted in the database.